WillGolden80742/GeradorBinario/README.md

      ```
      git clone https://github.com/WillGolden80742/GeradorBinario.git
      ```
-     Replace `your-username` and `your-repository` with your GitHub username and the repository name.

 2. **Open the Project in NetBeans:**
    - Launch NetBeans and open the project by selecting "File" > "Open Project" and navigating to the cloned project directory.